Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Results on reaction prediction

 \paragraph{Pistachio}

-We scale our models to the proprietary Pistachio dataset, which is better curated and represents more than a 3.5x increase in number of samples compared to USPTO-FULL.
+We scale our models to the proprietary Pistachio dataset, which is better curated and represents a 3.5x increase in number of samples compared to USPTO-FULL.
 We use the data prepared by Maziarz et al~\cite{maziarz2023re}, where reactions present in the database as of June 2023 were grouped by product and randomly split into three folds.
-We reuse the training and validation sets, and build a new test set relying on time-split.
-Specifically, we use reactions that were added to Pistachio in 2024, were marked as high quality by the database curator, and whose product had fingerprint similarity to a training product below $0.95$ (see Methods for details).
-This gave rise to a high quality test set of $146\,393$ reactions both temporally and structurally separate from the data seen by the models during training and validation; we use it as our default test set and defer the results on the original test set to Extended Data Figure~\ref{fig:accuracy_pistachio_random}.
-As there are no published results on this version of Pistachio, we also train and evaluate selected baselines (LocalRetro, R-SMILES, NeuralSym).
+We reuse the training and validation sets, and build a new time-split test set: we take reactions added to Pistachio in 2024, marked as high quality by the database curator, and whose product had fingerprint similarity to a training product below $0.95$ (see Methods).
+This gave rise to a high quality test set of $146\,393$ reactions both temporally and structurally separate from the data used for training and validation; we use it as our default test set and defer the results on the original test set to Extended Data Figure~\ref{fig:accuracy_pistachio_random}.
+As there are no published results on this version of Pistachio, we also train and evaluate selected, strong baselines (LocalRetro, R-SMILES, NeuralSym).

-Similarly to the results on USPTO, our models establish state-of-the-art performance within their respective model classes (Figure~\ref{fig:accuracy_pistachio_nvs}). \combinedmodel~matches the robust performance of \smilesmodel~for small $k$ while delivering much stronger results for larger $k$ due to the pooling of diverse inductive biases from its constituents.
-With only $10$ of its top results, \combinedmodel~reaches the accuracy of considering $50$ results from the best baseline R-SMILES.
+Similarly to the results on USPTO, our models establish state-of-the-art performance within their respective classes (Figure~\ref{fig:accuracy_pistachio_nvs}). \combinedmodel~matches \smilesmodel~for small $k$ while outperforming it for larger $k$ due to the pooling of diverse inductive biases.
+With only $10$ results, \combinedmodel~reaches the accuracy of considering $50$ results from R-SMILES.